JayPanoz/TextsThemes/README.md

 1. Download this repo as zip
 2. Unzip the downloaded file
-3. drop them into `~/Library/Application Support/Texts/` folder on Mac OS X or into `%LOCALAPPDATA%\Texts\` folder on Windows
+3. drop .theme files into `~/Library/Application Support/Texts/` folder on Mac OS X or into `%LOCALAPPDATA%\Texts\` folder on Windows

 Those themes are now available in the "View > Theme" menu.